SarahRogue/travelling-intersections/Intersectionality.md

 ## Thinking about Intersectionality

+Hankivsky (2014) summarises intersectionality as follows:
+> Intersectionality promotes an understanding of human beings as shaped by the interaction of different social locations (e.g., ‘race’/ethnicity, Indigeneity, gender, class, sexuality, geography, age, disability/ability, migration status, religion).
+These interactions occur within a context of connected systems and structures of power (e.g., laws, policies, state governments and other political and economic unions, religious institutions, media).
+Through such processes, interdependent forms of privilege and oppression shaped by colonialism, imperialism, racism, homophobia, ableism and patriarchy are created.

 For a short introduction to intersectionality see the following video by Kat Blaque:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lEeP_3vmdBY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>